Cuisinart 4-Quart Cook Central 3-in-1 Multicooker

 Cons: Since the lid can leak after multiple heating/cooling cycles and trips through the dishwasher, Cook’s recommends putting the insert into a zip-lock bag for transport.

-Slow Cooker Tips and Tricks
+Best Slow Cooker Tips and Tricks

 Here are five slow cooker tips and tricks to ensure that your slow cooker meals are as fantastic for your health and palate as they are for your time management resolutions.